Atlanta metro

 - Roswell and Cumming (Forsyth): newer subdivisions with heavy tree exposure.
 Common job: storm-related repair on multiple slopes after wind or tree-impact events.

-If your house is in any of those zones, start the 60-second match here.
+If your house is in any of those zones, talk to a roofer here.

-How we match Atlanta homeowners
+How we connect Atlanta homeowners

 Network contractors in metro Atlanta carry Georgia state contractor registration where applicable, one-million-dollar-or-higher general liability coverage, current workers' comp, and a 4.0+ aggregated review-score floor.
 For tornado-damage and severe-storm work we additionally prefer Haag-certified inspectors who can issue defensible cause-of-loss reports if a claim goes to appraisal.
 Georgia carrier-coordinated work is meaningfully easier with documented inspection reports.